Guide to Social Media Lookup Tools & Social Media Search 2023

 A key selling point is its ability to trawl through criminal records and legal documents.
 One word of warning, though: It’s a really US-centric solution.
 In fact, the company will go as far as recommending you do not use its services if you are located elsewhere (probably due to GDPR and compliance reasons).

 Oh, and BeenVerified isn’t free, in spite of what the website claims.
-Searching is free, but you’ll need to sign up for a short paid trial ($1 for seven days) or a full monthly plan for actual results.
-The latter will set you back around $25 per month.
+Searching is free, but you’ll need to sign up and pay for actual results.

 - Simple interface: It works just like a standard search field on any other website.